rootstrap/ai-job-title-area-classification/README.md

 This project is programed using the [Python language](https://www.python.org).
 The trained classifiers are implemented in the [Scikit Learn library](https://scikit-learn.org), a set of tools for machine learning in Python.
 If you use pip and virtual environments, you can install easily the named library: `$pip install -r requirements.txt`.

 ## Process data
-Since both algorithms belong to supervised learning, they are trained using manually classified data, that you can see on `data_process/data_sets/classified_titles.tsv`.
+Since both classifiers belong to supervised learning, they are trained using manually classified data, that you can see on `data_process/data_sets/classified_titles.tsv`.
 That is a tab-separated-values file, that has two columns in the form:
 `<job position> | <classification for the job position>`.
 The script `data_process/tsv_file_to_list.py` takes the `tsv` file and creates a list where each element has the form `[position, classification]`.
 The script `data_process/normalize_list.py` takes the named list, and separates it into two new lists: one for the sentences normalized according a defined criteria, and other with the corresponding classification for those sentences.
 The new lists are stored with the names `normalized_sentences` and `classified_sentences` respectively.
 To summarize, `normalized_sentences[i]` is the i-th sentence after the normalization, and `classified_sentences[i]` is the corresponding classification.

-## Training, testing, tuning
+## Training, tuning, testing
 We have now the normalized sentences and the corresponding classification for each sentence.
-The next thing to do is to split those lists in sets for training (`X_train`, `y_train`) and testing (`X_test`, `y_test`), in order to train the classifier, and to measure the results.
+The next thing to do is to split those lists in sets for training (`X_train`, `y_train`) and testing (`X_test`, `y_test`), in order to fit and tune the classifier, and to measure the results.
 This is defined in `train_and_test_definition.py`.
+A classifier has:
+* parameters: values that corresponds to the mathematical model, that are adjusted after the training.
+* hyper-parameters: values related to the way of training, that are adjusted using a selected part of the training set.

-A classifier has different parameters that are used in its algorithm.
-It's possible to vary those parameters in order to achieve the bests results in the classification.
-For each one there is a script named `tuning_<name>_classifier.py` that uses [`Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html), and [`GridSearchCV`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) in order to make exhaustive search to achieve the bests values for the parameters.
-After that, the combined values that maximize the results, are stored in the `best_params_<name>.py` file.
+It's possible to use a `fit` function to train and adjust the params.
+Besides, scikit learn provides a tool named [`Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html), and [`GridSearchCV`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) in order to make exhaustive search to achieve the hyperparams that optimizes the results.

 ## General process
-Once the best parameters are found, it's possible to get the classifier.
 The general process, used for both classifiers is:
 * Use `CountVectorizer` that builds a dictionary of features and transforms documents (in this case, sentences) to feature vectors:
   * `X_train_counts = CountVectorizer(X_train)`.
 * Use `TfidfTransformer` that takes into account the frequency of the words inside the sentences: